(syllabus and calendar)

 For Loop to process command-line args

-The follow is a standard for loop to process the array of command-line arguments.
+The following is a loop to process the array of command-line arguments.

 For Loop with relational and logical operators